AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/ThermalStressesSP3.md

 ### Problem statement

-Here we will be continuing the analysis of the  bar from Solved problems 1 and 2.
-A bar 2 m long at a temperature of $10^\circ\,\rm C$.
+Here, we will be continuing the analysis of the  bar from Solved problems 1 and 2: Consider again a bar 2 m long at $^\circ\,\rm C$.
 The temperature is raised to $80^\circ\,\rm C$.
 Take $E=1.0\times 10^5\rm MPa$ and $\alpha=12 \times 10^{-6}$.
-However, this time both the left and the right ends of the bar are fixed.
+However, this time, both the left and the right ends of the bar are fixed.
 Find the scalar displacement field in the bar.
-Find the axial normal traction component ("axial streess") along the bar.
+Find the axial normal traction component ("axial stress") along the bar.
 Prepare the axial stress diagram.